Hiran death case: Waze files pre-arrest bail plea, alleges witch-hunt | Law-Order

 On February 25, a Scorpio was found near industrialist Mukesh Ambani's house in south Mumbai with explosives and a threat letter inside.

-Hiran, who had the SUV, had claimed that it had been stolen a week earlier, but the case got murky when he was found dead in a creek in Thane on March 5.
+Hiran, who was in possession of the SUV, had claimed that it had been stolen a week earlier, but the case got murky when he was found dead in a creek in Thane on March 5.

 Hiran's wife had claimed that her husband had given the SUV to Waze in November, which the officer returned in the first week of February.

-During his questioning by the ATS, Waze has denied using the SUV that had Hiran.
+During his questioning by the ATS, Waze has denied using the SUV that was in possession of Hiran.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)